NathanGrenier/SOEN-341/README.md

 3. Install the `Tailwind CSS InteliSense` VSCode Extension
 4. Install the `Prettier` VSCode Extension
 5. Configure Prettier to format on save in VSCode's settings
-6. Add this configuration to you VSCode settings.json file (accesible through settings)
+6. Add this configuration to you VSCode settings.json file (accessible through settings)

 ```json